Assumption Day – Observed on August 21 – Colombian Public Holiday

-Many know that I teach advanced English in Medellin at a private institution downtown.
-Whenever there is a holiday coming up I like to ask my students and colleagues about the holiday.
-And most of the time no one knows why we have the day off, therefore, I look them up myself.
+Many know that I used to teach advanced English for 4 years in Medellin at a private institution downtown.
+Whenever there was a holiday coming up I would to ask my students and colleagues about the holiday.
+And most of the time no one knew why we had the day off, therefore, I looked them up myself…

 The Roman Catholic Church teaches as dogma that after the Virgin Mary died her whole body and soul was assumed into heaven.
 In 1950 Pope Pius XII dogmatically defined this in the “Munificentissimus Deus – Defining the Dogma of the Assumption”, par.
 44. Vatican.
 Here is the excerpt: “having completed the course of her earthly life, was assumed body and soul into heavenly glory.”